RetroDECK/ES-DE/USERGUIDE.md

 **Game media directory**

-This setting defines the directory for the game media, i.e. game images and videos.
+This setting defines the directory for game media, i.e. images, videos and PDF manuals that have normally been downloaded by the scraper.
 The default location is _~/.emulationstation/downloaded_media_

 **VRAM limit**

 The amount of video RAM to use for the application.
-Defaults to 512 MiB (192 MiB on the Raspberry Pi) which works fine most of the time when using moderately demanding theme sets with medium-sized collections at up to 4K display resolution.
+Defaults to 512 MiB (192 MiB on the Raspberry Pi) which works fine most of the time when using moderately demanding themes with medium-sized collections at up to 4K display resolution.
 For large collections (as in many different systems rather than many games per system) in combination with demanding themes which use lots of full-screen images and similar it's recommended to increase this number to 1024 MiB or possibly higher to avoid stuttering and texture pop-in.
 Enabling the GPU statistics overlay gives some indications regarding the amount of texture memory currently used, which is helpful to determine a reasonable value for this setting.
 The allowed range for the settings is 128 to 2048 MiB.
-If you try to set it lower or higher than this by passing such values as command line parameters or by editing the es_settings.xml file manually, ES-DE will log a warning and automatically adjust the value within the allowable range.
+If you try to set it lower or higher than this by passing such values as command line parameters or by editing the es_settings.xml file manually, ES-DE will log a warning and automatically adjust to a value within the allowable range.

 **Anti-aliasing (MSAA) (requires restart)**

 Sets the level of anti-aliasing for the application.
 You can select between _disabled_, _2x_ or _4x_.
 Note that this is a potentially dangerous option which may prevent the application from starting altogether with some GPU drivers.
-If you're unable to run the application after changing this option then you can reset it via the `--anti-alias 0` command line option.
-This option also has a performance impact and may lead to slightly less legible text so in general it's recommended to keep it disabled unless you really need it.
+If you're unable to run the application after changing this option then you can reset it via the `--anti-aliasing 0` command line option.
+Be aware that enabling anti-aliasing has a slight to moderate performance impact.

 **Display/monitor index (requires restart)**

 This option sets the display to use for ES-DE for multi-monitor setups.
 The possible values are the monitor index numbers 1, 2, 3 or 4.
 If a value is set here for a display that does not actually exist, then ES-DE will set it to 1 upon startup.
 Index 1 is the primary display for the computer.
 It's also possible to override the setting by passing the --display command line argument.
 Doing so will also overwrite the display index setting in es_settings.xml.
-The Display/monitor index option only changes the display used by ES-DE; the emulators need to be configured separately (which can easily be done globally if using RetroArch).
+The Display/monitor index option only changes the display used by ES-DE, emulators need to be configured separately.

 **Rotate screen (requires restart)**